MingCWang/pa-scraper/README.md

 ```
 export PWD='' # Your Brandeis login password
 export UNAME='' # Your Brandeis login username
-export DOWNLOAD_DIR='' # The directory you want to download the files to
+export DOWNLOAD_DIR='' # The directory you want to download the files to e.x. /Users/username/Desktop/PA1
 ```
 - in the `emails.txt` file, add the emails of the students who you are assigned to like so.
 ```